kschnepel/kschnepel.github.io/_pages/research.md

 ### Works in Progress

-* *"Does nothing stop a bullet like a job?
-The effects of income on crime"*, with Jens Ludwig (Review article requested for the *Annual Review of Criminology*
-* *"Paid too soon: Monthly assistance payments and crime in Vancouver"*, with Hamza Abdelrahman
 * *"Better Stealing Than Dealing?
 The Effects of Felony Theft Thresholds"*, with Steve Billings, Mike Makowsky and Adam Soliman
+* *"Paid too soon: Monthly assistance payments and crime in Vancouver"*, with Hamza Abdelrahman
 * *"Drinking Water Contaminants and Infant Health"*, with Katie Grooms and Heather Royer
 * *"Early life health investment and childhood development: Evidence from special care nursery assignment in Australia's Northern Territory"*, with Steve Guthridge and Stefanie Schurer